Policies and Guidelines

 • If the sponsoring member leaves the premises, the guest must leave OR another member may offer to sponsor the guest

 • Guests may only play on booked courts for the times they are listed as guests.
-This means that any guest may be booked on additional guest bookings (by different sponsoring members) on the same day; however, each separate booking will be subject to $10 guest fee per guest
+This means that any guest may be booked on additional guest bookings (by different sponsoring members) on the same day; however, each separate booking will be subject to the guest fee

 Violation of the guest policy may result in sanctions.
 In the case of members, this may include the loss of membership rights in accordance with Club policies.
 For Guests and other non-members, sanctions may include a future ban from returning to the Club.